dy/spect/readme.md

 ## Usage

+_Spect_ defines a set of rules, similar to CSS, where for every rule there is corresponding <em>aspect</em> function.
 _Spect_ makes no guess about at store, actions, rendering implementation or tooling setup, so can be used with different flavors, from vanilla to sugared frameworks.

 #### Vanilla + Observable